Chapter Five: Design by Committee and an Epidemic

 46. Jefferson in 1791

-Once back in Philadelphia, Thornton did his homework.
+In Philadelphia, Thornton did his homework.
 He had left his elevation in Georgetown and now drew three ground plans with rooms and other features labeled with letters.
 He elaborated his ideas on a separate page.
 What he sent to the board is no longer extant but a draft of what he sent is in his papers at the Library of Congress.
-Its enthusiasm and naivete give the impression that he was resuming conversations he had in Georgetown.
 As he tried to nail down the particulars of his design, many ideas still floated in the air.
 Straight away, he distinguished his work from the "architects":

 A. The great repository under the floor of the dome.
 The walls are made very thick to support an arcade with imposts instead of double columns, if it may be deemed hereafter to make a dome of stone, however, the architects may be consulted on this subject as well as on the requisite thickness of the other foundation and basement walls, but the Commissioners will, I am confident, conclude it proper to make very strong walls for the support of so massive a building.